urban-flows/thingsboard-vm/README.md

 1. Clone this repository
 2. Go into that directory: `cd ./thingsboard-vm`
 3. Run the script as an administrator: `sudo sh install.sh`
+4. Create service users for each subsystem
+   1. PostgreSQL superuser `sudo -u postgres psql -c "\password"`
+   2. PostgreSQL service user `createuser -h localhost --username postgres --pwprompt thingsboard`
-4. Configure the license key and secrets
+5. Configure the license key and secrets

 ## Verify